 The curriculum evolves and stays flexible, with new courses added based in part on student interests.

 With the extensive preparation and support available to students, they've landed internships and full-time jobs at Goldman Sachs, JPMorgan, Morgan Stanley, Wellington, Passport Capital, Square -- and FinTech startups.

 To support interest in finance we offer the CJ White Fellowship with scholarships up to $50,000 and a new Entrepreneurial Finance Fellowship joining our Investment Banking and Investment Management Fellowships, each with $5,000 scholarships, and all with priority in finance electives and mentorship by an alum in the field.

 The Finance Club, Investment Club, Private Equity Club, and Impact Investing Network support student interests by visiting companies on treks around the Bay Area, to LA, to Omaha to meet with Warren Buffett, and to other cities and countries based on student interest.
 Entrepreneurial Finance-focused students additionally benefit from all the VC-related resources of the Lester Center.

 These clubs also support student teams representing Haas in national competitions, including the Alpha Challenge, Impact Investing Competition, Sustainable Investing Challenge and private equity competitions.

-Finance students further benefit from a dedicated Career Services manager and advisor focused on financial services recruiting, as well as a director in charge of strategic initiatives in the Finance faculty group.
-Career Services also hosts Career 101 panels, Investment Banking Days on campus, networking events, and outside training, including Training the Street.
+Finance students further benefit from a dedicated Career Management Group manager and advisor focused on financial services recruiting, as well as a director in charge of strategic initiatives in the Finance faculty group.
+The Career Management Group also hosts Career 101 panels, Investment Banking Days on campus, networking events, and outside training, including Training the Street.